Incident Reporting

 - Remediation actions

-This provides auditable evidence of your vulnerability handling per CRA Article 11.
+This provides auditable evidence of your incident handling per CRA Article 11.

 Best practices